 Born in Zaragoza (Spain), Sadie Duarte is an award-winning filmmaker, writer/screenwriter and executive producer who holds a B.A. in English Studies at UNED, an M.A. in Textual and Cultural Studies in English Language (British & Hollywood Cinema) at University of Zaragoza (which also allows her to be a professional critical reviewer on any topic related to film studies) and an M.A. in Film Direction and Production of TV Shows (University of San Jorge).
 She is also a graduate screenwriter (HSI, Hollywood, USA) and has three novels for young adults published: Alas Para Soñar (Certeza, 2001), Souls of Fire (Libros Certeza, 2013) and Recordando Bethlem (Certeza, 2016).
 Sadie Duarte has received eleven literary & academic awards and also works as a teacher of English & translator.

-In 2016, Sadie also wrote, directed and produced the melodrama Quizás un Día (Maybe Someday - in Spanish language with English subtitles) which has received several official selections and won the Giulio Penzo Award at Medff in Sicily (Italy) and the Best Actress Award - Amelia Rius at Barcelona Planet Film Festival.
+In 2016, Sadie also wrote, directed and produced the melodrama Quizás un Día (Maybe Someday) which has received several official selections and won the Giulio Penzo Award at Medff in Sicily (Italy) and the Best Actress Award - Amelia Rius at Barcelona Planet Film Festival.
 Sadie also wrote, produced and directed the music video So Far by British singer Daniel Angelus.

 In May 2017, Sadie wrote, directed and produced the comedy film Blown Away (Enchufados) which started touring the festival circuit in November 2017 and stars two Spanish celebrities, comedian Paco Arévalo and award-winning actor/director/producer Secun de la Rosa.
-For the first time ever, spectators from all over the world can see these two great Spanish artists in a film!
 Blown Away (Enchufados) also stars actors Roberto Millán, Pablo Escamilla, María Espinosa, Jorge Aparicio, Manuel Durán, Merrick Wells, Donald Barnett and Rodrigo Moreno.
 Original music by Real Experts, Will Sid Smith and Francesca R. Fabris.
 Theme song: Yet by Real Experts featuring YouTube mega star Neil Francis (Parralox Remix).
 Production company hired: Brusau Films.
 Blown Away has won Best Comedy at the Alternative Film Festival in December 2017 and Best Duo (Paco Arévalo and Secun de la Rosa) at the Actors Awards in Los Angeles in January 2018.
 In January 2018, Blown Away won an Honorable Mention: Ensemble at the New York Film Awards.
 In February 2018 Blown Away won two awards at Festigious (Los Angeles): Best Comedy and Best Supporting Actor - Roberto Millán.
-On February 27th, Blown Away (Enchufados) won Best Supporting Actor - Pablo Escamilla at the Creation International Film Festival in Ottawa (Canada), Best Ensemble at Top Shorts in Los Angeles, Award of Merit: Best Comedy Short at the Cinema WorldFest Awards in Canada, Best Comedy Film at the European Cinematography Awards in Poland, Independent Shorts Awards in Los Angeles (USA) (June 2018): Gold Awards: Best Comedy Short, Best Actor: Paco Arévalo, Best Acting Ensemble and Best Female Director: Sadie Duarte (Silver Award).
+On February 27th, Blown Away (Enchufados) won Best Supporting Actor - Pablo Escamilla at the Creation International Film Festival in Ottawa (Canada), Best Ensemble at Top Shorts in Los Angeles, Award of Merit: Best Comedy Short at the Cinema WorldFest Awards in Canada, Best Comedy Film at the European Cinematography Awards in Poland, Independent Shorts Awards in Los Angeles (USA) (June 2018): Gold Awards: Best Comedy Short, Best Actor: Paco Arévalo, Best Acting Ensemble and Best Female Director: Sadie Duarte (Silver Award), Oniros Film Awards (Italy): Best Ensemble & an Honorable Mention for Best Comedy.

 Sadie Duarte has other projects in the pipeline like a new short film shot in May 2018 and a full-feature movie based on her novel Recordando Bethlem (Remembering Bethlehem).